galeraga/3D-semantic-parsing/README.md

       -Window size =1

    - The model is only able to correctly identify mainly tables and chairs.
 This is possibly due to the window discard strategy.
 This needs to be worked on.
    - Visualization of this parameter combination leads to an image where everything is detected as a table.
-However this is probably due to the fact that when labels are doubled because of overlap, the chosen one is always the last label.
+The source of this discrepancy is unknown, however our hypothesis is that it'sprobably due to the fact that when labels are doubled because of overlap, the chosen one is always the last label.
 This would lead to confusion even if the statistical results are ok.
+Also, we are only plotting one room, results might be better with other rooms.

-Confusion Matrix
+Validation Confusion Matrix

 |   Object  | board  | bookcase | chair  | table  |  sofa  |
 |:---------:|:------:|:--------:|:------:|:------:|:------:|